 -Intrastate Moves That Happen Inside New York State

-Say that your shipment crosses state lines.
+Say that your shipment crosses state lines the carrier should have an active MC Number.
 This means that the jurisdiction of the move does not apply to the NYDOT.
-Instead the Federal government must handle the jurisdiction.
+Instead, the Federal government must handle the jurisdiction.
 This applies even if the move began or ended within New York State.
 So, what should you do in this situation?
 You have to get in touch with the USDOT’s Federal Motor Carrier Safety Administration.
 You can reach FMCSA by calling 888-368-7238.
 More information about interstate moving is on the FMCSA official website.

 New York State Tariff: Small Claims Court Information